-I Changed My Mind About Clawdbot Three Times
+I Changed My Mind About OpenClaw Three Times

 From eye-roll to excitement to caution — and what that tells us about AI agents in 2026

-My feed has been flooded with Clawdbot posts lately.
+My feed has been flooded with OpenClaw (aka Clawdbot, aka Moltbot) posts lately.

 It started with Reddit.